D-7-ZG-TV

-D-7-ZG-TV (channel 7) is a television station in Abra, Philippines, airing programming from GMA Manila and GMA North Central Luzon.
+D-7-ZG-TV (VHF channel 7) is a television station in Abra, Philippines, airing programming from GMA TV-7 Manila (DZBB-TV) and GMA TV-10 Benguet/Dagupan (DZEA-TV).
 Owned and operated by the network's namesake corporate parent, the station maintains transmitter facilities at Brgy.
 Lusuac, Peñarrubia, Abra.

+From 2012, it became a relay station for GMA TV-48 Ilocos Sur (DWBC-TV) to air Balitang Ilokano (later as 24 Oras Ilokano) until its cancellation in 2015.
+Since October 2016, it has been relayed through GMA Dagupan to air Balitang Amianan (later as One North Central Luzon).